KomodoPlatform/NotaryNodes/season5/candidates/dudezmobi/README.md

 my NN leader in case of downtime), 100% compliance to Rules and Responsibilities, Update my nodes in less than 12 hours after announcement from komodo team.
 I have participated in testing of atomic-dex and submitted more than 50 issues.
+My node would also be located in the Philippines.

 ## REQUIREMENTS